silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 lastUpdated: 2025-08-07
 ---

-**Encoding** refers to the process of representing information in some form.
-In computer systems, we encode written language by representing the **graphemes** or other **text elements** of the writing system in terms of sequences of **characters**, units of textual information within some system for representing written texts.
+[Encoding][glo-encoding] refers to the process of representing information in some form.
+In computer systems, we encode written language by representing the [graphemes][glo-grapheme] or other **text elements** of the writing system in terms of sequences of [characters][glo-character], units of textual information within some system for representing written texts.
 These characters are in turn represented within a computer in terms of the only means of representation the computer knows how to work with: binary numbers.

-A **character set encoding** (or **character encoding**) is such a system for doing this.
+A [character set encoding][glo-character-set-encoding] (or **character encoding**) is such a system for doing this.
 Any character set encoding involves at least these two components: a set of characters and some system for representing these in terms of the processing units used within the computer.

 Unicode is a standard encoding which is being developed to have a universal character set that covers all of the scripts in the world.